 Informal institutions are norms embedded in interactions between groups or individuals.
 They can represent codes of conduct about appropriate behaviour in the society or within particular organisations or professions.
 Just like formal institutions, informal institutions shape and condition what actors can do, should and should not do (Ostrom, 1990; Scott, 2001; Primmer, 2011).
 They differ from the formal ones in that they are not explicitly stated or written.
 The control of customs is social; breaking against informal rules triggers disapproval.
 As an example of informal institutions, organisations or policy processes might give certain actors a decisive role, even if all actors formally hold similar positions.
 Informal institutions about biodiversity conservation can include customary rights to access a resource, shared norms about what rights humans or other species have, or ways that phenomena are understood, framed, and categorised in everyday practice.
 The stability of institutions and the clarity of rules contribute to predictability and efficiency in the society and in organisations.
-However, because institutions incorporate and express power relations, trade-offs, and conflicts.
+However, because institutions incorporate and express power relations, they may constrain the available management options.
+For this reason, institutions might cause tensions, trade-offs, and conflicts.